gardener/gardener/docs/concepts/operator.md

 ##### Default Issuer using a root or intermediate CA

-If you want to use a self-signed root or intermediate CA for signing the certificates, provide a TLS secret containing the CA and reference it with
+If you want to use a root or intermediate CA for signing the certificates, provide a TLS secret containing the CA and reference it as shown in the example below.

 ```yaml
 spec: